The Book of Mormon (musical): 2020 revisions

-International productions

-Over 20 million people have seen The Book of Mormon around the world.
-The first non-English version opened at the Chinateatern in Stockholm, Sweden, in January 2017.
-A Norwegian production opened at Det Norske Teatret in Oslo, Norway September 2017 to favorable reviews with demand crashing the ticketing website.
-The musical opened in Denmark at Copenhagen's Det Ny Teater in January 2018, as well as in Amsterdam, Netherlands on September 26, 2019.
-The Show opened in Cologne, Germany on November 7, 2019, and played in Zurich, Switzerland in December 2019.
-In Aarhus, Denmark the original Broadway production in English began on November 20, 2019, and ran until December 6.
-A Spanish non-replica production premiered at the Teatro Calderón in Madrid on October 10, 2023.
+In addition, a sequence in Hell depicts Elder Price being accosted by Genghis Khan, Jeffrey Dahmer, Adolf Hitler, and Johnnie Cochran was revised: replacing Dahmer with Jeffrey Epstein as Dahmer's cultural relevance had faded since the musical's opening.

 Synopsis

 Act I

-At a Missionary Training Center of the Church of Jesus Christ of Latter-day Saints, devout missionary-to-be Elder Kevin Price leads his classmates in a demonstration of the door-to-door method to convert people to The Church of Jesus Christ of Latter-Day Saints ("Hello!").
-Price believes if he prays enough, he will be sent to Orlando, Florida for his two-year mission.
-However, he and Elder Arnold Cunningham, an insecure, pop culture–obsessed compulsive liar, find out that they will instead be sent to Uganda as a pair ("Two by Two").
+At a Missionary Training Center of the Church of Jesus Christ of Latter-day Saints, devout missionary-to-be Elder Kevin Price leads his classmates in a demonstration of the door-to-door method to convert people to the Church of Jesus Christ of Latter-day Saints ("Hello!").
+Price believes if he prays enough, he will be sent to Orlando, Florida, for his two-year mission.
+However, he learns he will instead be sent to Uganda and paired with Elder Arnold Cunningham, an insecure, pop culture–obsessed compulsive liar ("Two by Two").
 Price is sure he is destined to do something incredible, while Cunningham is just happy to follow ("You and Me (But Mostly Me)").

 Upon arrival in northern Uganda, the two are robbed by soldiers of a local warlord, General Butt Fucking Naked.
-They are welcomed to the village by Mafala Hatimbi, where a group of villagers share their daily reality of living in appalling conditions while being ruled by the General.
+The missionaries are welcomed to the village by Mafala Hatimbi.
+A group of villagers share their daily reality of living in appalling conditions while being ruled by the General.
 To help them feel better in times of trouble, the villagers repeat a phrase that translates as "Fuck you, God!" ("Hasa Diga Eebowai").

 Price and Cunningham are led to their living quarters by Nabulungi, Mafala's daughter.
 They meet their fellow missionaries stationed in the area, who have been unable to convert anyone to the Church.
 Elder McKinley, the district leader, teaches Price and Cunningham to suppress upsetting ideas ("Turn It Off").
-By the time they go to bed that night, Price is riddled with anxiety, but Cunningham reassures him that he will succeed and that, as his companion, Cunningham will be by his side no matter what ("I Am Here for You").
+By the time they retire for the night, Price is riddled with anxiety, but Cunningham reassures him that he will succeed and that, as his companion, Cunningham will be by his side no matter what ("I Am Here for You").